erroronline1/caro/readme.md

 Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
 These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
 Received products can be marked to be returned.
 Returns create a new order without changing the original one and without dedicated authorization.
 Processiong orders flags as received simultaneously - this does not track refunds intentionally to reduce load on purchase staff.
 All actions offer to append a message.

+Processed orders are also added to a second database with reduced data.
+This data can be exported through the [audit module](#tools) and used for vendor evaluation.

 ![orders screenshot](assets/orders.png)

 ```mermaid